tumido/egress/README.md

 ## Process Overview

-1. Input data are expected to be located in a Amazon RDS, presumably PostgreSQL.
+1. Let's presume the input data is located in a Amazon RDS or PostgreSQL database pod.
 2. OpenShift `CronJob` on the application cluster side snapshots the database into Amazon S3 as CSV dumps.
 3. OpenShift `CronJob` on the target network side synchronizes S3 to Ceph.